sogasg/gatsby-netlify-cms-boilerplate/README.md

 - [ ] Use GraphQL queries to build pages based off markdown pages with frontmatter
 - [ ] Save frontmatter values as strings
 - [ ] Model content correctly
+- [ ] GraphQL needs the frontmatter fields as strings, but Netlify CMS wants them w/ no quotes